-The honeycombed surface looks very rough with voids and gaps between concrete and reinforcement.
+The honeycombed surface looks rough, with voids and gaps between concrete and reinforcement.

 Fig: Honeycombing in Concrete Structures

-Honeycomb is a major problem that not solely reduces the strength of concrete but also additionally makes the reinforcement vulnerable.
+Honeycomb is a significant problem that reduces the strength of concrete and makes the reinforcement vulnerable.

-Honeycombs are usually visible to naked eyes and are detected after the removal of shuttering or formwork.
+Honeycombs are usually visible to the naked eye and are detected after removing shuttering or formwork.

-Those honeycombs that are not visible to naked eyes and which are inside the mass of concrete are detected with the help of advanced techniques like ultrasonic testing.
+Those honeycombs that are not visible to the naked eye and which are inside the mass of concrete are detected with the help of advanced techniques like ultrasonic testing.

 a.
 Insufficient fine material in the mix, perhaps due to incorrect aggregate grading or poor mixing.